Stick Men (punk band): Aftermath

 Peter L. Baker died in 1994 and a retrospective of the Stick Men's recordings was released in 2001 on Cuneiform Records.
-The CD, titled Insatiable, contains the entire Stick Men recorded output as well as songs from live radio broadcasts and a 20-minute live video of the band.
-The reissue did not include the songs "Charmed" and "Kreskin Eye" as well as a combined dub remix of "Mystery Party" and "Personality Pollination" titled "The Flame Breathers Meet Wax Gumby in Iceland" from a 7" that was included with "This Is The Master Brew" that featured drummer "Disco" Fred Abrams instead of Meneses.
-Percussionist Jim Meneses and bassist Bill Bradfield are the only members reputed to be musically active.
+The CD, titled Insatiable, contains most of the Stick Men’s studio recordings, as well as songs from live radio broadcasts and a 20-minute live video of the band.
+The reissue excluded a few songs that had featured drummer "Disco" Fred Abrams instead of Meneses.

+Percussionist Jim Meneses and bassist Bill Bradfield are the only Stick Men members reputed to be musically active.
 Meneses currently tours the world playing free improvisation.
 Bradfield now resides in San Luis Obispo, California where he participates in regular jam sessions with local Cal Poly students and aesthetes.